 Tree Climbing Gear

-- Inspect gear often for wear or damage.
-If you take care of it, your gear will last many years and take you to lots of interesting places.
+- Inspect gear often for wear and damage.
+With good care, your gear will last many years and take you to many extraordinary places.